LiskArchive/lisk-sdk/README.md

 ## Performance Monitoring

-We used [newrelic](http://newrelic.com/) to monitor the activities inside application.
-It enables to have detail insight of the system and keep track of performance of each activity. e.g. An HTTP API call or a background job from queue.
+We used [newrelic](http://newrelic.com/) to monitor the activities inside the application.
+It enables to have detail insight into the system and keeps track of the performance of each activity. e.g. An HTTP API call or a background job from a queue.

 To enable the performance monitoring on your node make sure you have an environment variable `NEW_RELIC_LICENSE_KEY` available and set and then start the node normally.
-The monitoring data will be visible to your newrelic account with the name of the network you started. e.g. `lisk-mainnet`, `lisk-testnet`.
+The monitoring data will be visible to your newRelic account with the name of the network you started. e.g. `lisk-mainnet`, `lisk-testnet`.

 ## Contributors